-She used to sit one bench ahead of me.
-It was our lunch break and there was cacophony everywhere around me as my classmates ate and yelled at the same time.
+She used to sit one bench in front of me.
+It was our lunch break and there was cacophony everywhere around the room as my rambunctious classmates ate ravenously and yelled at the same time.

-Her brows were raised and she peered at me with those big brown eyes of hers.
+Her brows raised, she peered at me with those big, brown eyes of hers.
 I avoided eye contact and felt uneasy.

 “Um…Nothing much.
-Just roti and alu dum,” I muttered and tried to hide my Tiffin box.
+Just...Um...roti and alu dum,” I muttered and tried to hide my Tiffin box under my desk.
 The oil from my alu dum had spread everywhere in the box, even on the roti.
 Moreover, my lunch box, I noticed, was quite simple compared to hers.
-She had a swanky and big, round blue-coloured Tiffin box.
-Mine’s print was coming off from the lid.
+She had a swanky and big, square blue-coloured Tiffin box.
+Mine’s print (a jolly brown bear laughing widely) was coming off from the lid.
 I didn’t want her to see it.

 But she didn’t seem to care.

 “Ah…alu dum!!!
 I haven’t eaten that in a long time.
 All I get is sandwiches these days,” she said while eyeing the ingredients of my Tiffin box longingly.

 “Will you trade my sandwiches for your alu dum and roti?” she asked me earnestly.
 Her brown, innocent eyes glistened in the afternoon sun coming in from the window near us.
 I simply could not say no.

 “Um...Ok,” I said uncertainly.